jeramiahgcoffey/kboards/README.md

  K Boards can be used to track project completion for software applications or otherwise!
  Featuring a responsive layout, drag-n-drop functionality, and password reset capability.

+ *This application currently exists on a free cluster, please be patient on inital page load (1-2 minutes) when visting the site.
+I plan to upgrade the server soon.

 ## Table of contents